alisajad001/portfolio-2024/README.md

 ## ✨ Description ✨

 It's 2024 and It's time to create a brand new portfolio website.
 I will put my projects and works on this website.
-This website will be made with pure React and CSS.
+This website will be made with pure React and Tailwind CSS.

 ### Technology used 👨‍💻

 - ✅ React JS version 18
 - ✅ React Router
-- ✅ Custom CSS
+- ✅ Tailwind CSS
-- ✅ Custom CSS Animations
+- ✅ Animations

 ---